Learn more about depression: introduction

 Selective serotonin reuptake inhibitors (SSRIs)

-If your GP thinks you would benefit from taking an antidepressant, you'll usually be prescribed a modern type called a selective serotonin reuptake inhibitor (SSRI).
-Examples of commonly used SSRI antidepressants are paroxetine (Seroxat), fluoxetine (Prozac) and citalopram (Cipramil).
+If your GP thinks you'd benefit from taking an antidepressant, you'll usually be prescribed a modern type called a selective serotonin reuptake inhibitor (SSRI).

 They help increase the level of a natural chemical in your brain called serotonin, which is thought to be a "good mood" chemical.